Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings: System Model

 Two different types of crosstalk arise from these couplings.
 The first type, referred to as ZZ-crosstalk, is an energy splitting effect in which the frequency of the target qubit shifts based on the states of neighboring qubits due to $ZZ$-couplings.
 The second type, referred to as quantum control crosstalk, is the delocalization of the driving field, whereby the control pulse will not only drive the target qubit but also partially impact neighboring qubits.
 This occurs because the transverse $XX+YY$ coupling causes the Hamiltonian's eigenbasis to deviate from a simple product basis of individual qubits, instead forming 'dressed states'.
 As a result, when the logical qubits are defined by these dressed states, a cross-control effect emerges.
 The Hamiltonian for the logical qubit in the rotating frame applied generally takes the form:

-Here, each $2\times2$ block $H_i$ represents the Hamiltonian of the target qubit with frequency shifts depending on the states of neighboring qubits:
+Here, each $2\times2$ block $\tilde{H}_i$ represents the Hamiltonian of the target qubit with frequency shifts depending on the states of neighboring qubits:

-where $\beta_i$ is the detuning from driving frequency in that particular subspace and is on the order of $J$.
-The number of distinct $\beta_i$ values corresponds to the number of distinct eigenvalues of $\sum_{i\in \text{neighbors}}Z_i$: a qubit with one neighbor (two-qubit configuration) has two $\beta$'s, while with two neighbors (three-qubit chain) there are three, given that the couplings with both neighbors are identical.
+where $\beta_i$ is the detuning from the driving frequency in that particular subspace, normally on the order of $J$.
+The number of distinct $\beta_i$ values corresponds to the number of distinct eigenvalues of $\sum_{i\in \text{neighbors}}Z_i$: a qubit with one neighbor (two-qubit configuration) has two $\beta$'s, while one with two neighbors (three-qubit chain) has three, since the ZZ shifts from the two neighbors cancel when they are in opposite states ($|01\rangle$ and $|10\rangle$ thus share the same $\beta = 0$).

 The quantum control crosstalk term $\tilde{V}_\text{cr}$ captures the delocalization of the driving field across neighboring qubits: